ozsynergy/db-benchmark/README.md

 ## Goals

-The goal of this project is to benchmark three database engines against each other:
+The goal of this project is to benchmark four database engines against each other:
 - Elasticsearch
 - MongoDB
 - MySQL
+- PostgreSQL

-Each database will contain the same schema and dataset, allowing for direct performance comparisons.
+Each database contains the same schema and dataset, allowing for direct performance comparisons.

 The benchmark performs three different query types:
 - Keyword text search